 In order to assist veterans suffering from asbestos illnesses an Armed Forces Compensation Scheme exists which provides a war disablement pension for injuries and illnesses caused through service.
 This scheme replaced the former War Pension Scheme in 2005.

 From 11th April 2006 the Government further strengthened the position of veterans who suffer from the incurable asbestos related lung cancer known as mesothelioma by providing them with a choice of compensation.
 Legislative provisions provide either a one-off lump sum compensation of £140k or alternatively a traditional war pension.

-Before deciding upon any course of action you should contact us to discuss your case.
+Before deciding upon any course of action you should contact us.
+We can ensure your case is carefully considered by expert industrial disease solicitors.
 If it transpires you have encountered exposure to asbestos outside of HM Forces you might be better placed to consider bringing a civil claim for compensation given the high value of compensation awards.
 Further information can be obtained from https://www.gov.uk/guidance/pensions-and-compensation-for-veterans.